-"Cozy" might not be the word that immediately comes to mind when ones sees such a capacious interior, yet Caldwell achieves just that by lining the ground floor with strategic alcoves and window seats.
+"Cozy" might not be the word that immediately comes to mind when one sees such a capacious interior, yet Caldwell achieves just that by lining the ground floor with strategic alcoves and window seats.
 Overhead, the mezzanine floor and walkways provide a sense of enclosure or definition where needed.
 For instance, a dropped ceiling distinguishes the kitchen from the great room and forms a welcoming niche for the wood stove.
 Glass and steel railings on the second floor keep sightlines open.

-An expansive wall of black cabinetry on the West wall houses the kitchen pantry and storage, and conceals the door to a bathroom, while also striking a bold moment that anchors the two levels.
+An expansive wall of black cabinetry on the western wall houses the kitchen pantry and storage, and conceals the door to a bathroom, while also striking a bold moment that anchors the two levels.

 A mix of materials, such as honed concrete, salvaged wood, steel, and recycled brick, offer just the right balance of warmth and contrast.
 The timber used for the roof supports hails from a deconstructed Sydney factory.
 The wood's finish was left as-is, including worn spots and flaking paint.
 The bricks were sourced from the Brick Pit in Sydney and incorporate those marked with a little graffiti for added patina.
-Substantial openings on the East wall allow easy passage to a courtyard, a dining room, and the family bedrooms located in the original cottage.
+Substantial openings on the eastern wall allow easy passage to a courtyard, a dining room, and the family bedrooms located in the original cottage.

 Both the northern and southern ends of the addition take advantage of double-height glazing to frame views into the surrounding property.
 On the kitchen end, a semi-enclosed barbecue area inspires relaxed family entertaining.

 Get the Pro Newsletter

 What’s new in the design world?
 Stay up to date with our essential dispatches for design professionals.